Barxells/myPC/README.md

 To install simply download the .zip file from releases, extract it and run setup.exe

 ## CPU and GPU
 You can find your CPU and GPU by opening the start menu and typing `dxdiag` and pressing enter.
 This will open a window with your CPU and GPU listed.
-The list of [CPUs](https://github.com/Barxells/myPC/blob/master/App%20The%20Second/CPU.list) and [GPUs](https://github.com/Barxells/myPC/blob/master/App%20The%20Second/GPU.list)
+The list of [CPUs](https://github.com/Barxells/myPC/blob/master/App%20The%20Second/CPU.list) and [GPUs](https://github.com/Barxells/myPC/blob/master/App%20The%20Second/GPU.list) can be found here.

 ## Usage
 ### Spec Number